dalyw01/SMP-Tests/README.md

 Running bundle install will look at the **Gemfile.lock** and install the exact same versions of every gem, rather than just looking at **Gemfile** and installing the most recent versions

 If Gemfile.lock IS NOT present then Bundler will generate it when we run a script with a list of compatible gems

+Once installed, this is an example of how it will look:

 ```
 GEM